muguryildirim/Tic-Tac-Toe/README.md

 - The `firstTurn()` method randomly selects the starting player (X or O) and sets the initial game status accordingly.

-This class serves as the heart of the Tic-Tac-Toe game, managing game state and player interactions.

 ### `Main.java` Class